sofinvalery/devops/README.md

-# devops

-DevOps project: build + packaging (`.deb`), CI/CD, Docker image publishing, Kubernetes deployment with Helm, Prometheus/Grafana monitoring, and HPA autoscaling.

-## What the program does
+## Program

-The core algorithm processes a 7x7 matrix:
+Algorithm processes a 7x7 matrix:
-1. Counts zeros above the main diagonal.
+1. Counts zeros above the main diagonal
-2. Counts positive values below the secondary diagonal.
+2. Counts positive values below the secondary diagonal
 3. If counts are equal, zeroes the matrix.

 Runtime modes: